javiermtzo99/personal_portfolio/src/content/education/ubc.md

 order: 1
 ---

-UBC’s MDS condenses a traditional two-year curriculum into four consecutive terms of fast-paced, five-week modules.
-The schedule demands full-time dedication, swift context-switching, and disciplined workload management, mirroring the intensity of real-world data projects.
+UBC’s MDS condenses a traditional two-year curriculum into consecutive terms of fast-paced, five-week modules.
+The schedule demands full-time dedication, swift context-switching and disciplined workload management, mirroring the intensity of real-world data projects.

-The program’s fast-paced format combines Statistics, Machine Learning, and practical Data Science skills in every five-week module.
+The program’s fast-paced format combines Statistics, Machine Learning and practical Data Science skills in every five-week module.
 Instead of learning each topic separately, you work on theory, modeling, and engineering at the same time.
-This setup keeps everything connected and helps you quickly switch between analysis, building models, and using cloud tools, just like in real-world data science projects.
+This setup keeps everything connected and helps you quickly switch between analysis, building models and using cloud tools, just like in real-world data science projects.
 ### **Core Pillars & Representative Topics**

 **Statistics & Inference**
-- Probability foundations, hypothesis testing, and statistical inference
+- Probability foundations, hypothesis testing and statistical inference
 - Linear & generalized regression, Bayesian methods
-- Experimentation design and causal-inference techniques
+- Experimentation design, A/B testing and causal-inference techniques

 **Machine Learning & AI**
-- Supervised modelling and feature/model selection
+- Supervised modelling, feature/model selection and hyperparameter optimization
 - Deep learning architectures and training pipelines
-- Unsupervised, spatial, and temporal models
+- Unsupervised, spatial and temporal models
 - Introductory natural language processing

 **Production-Ready Data Science**
-- End-to-end workflows with Git, Docker, automated testing, and CI/CD
+- End-to-end workflows with Git, Docker, automated testing and CI/CD
 - Python packaging & publishing to PyPI
 - Cloud computing on AWS.